 We are a party to a number of intellectual property license agreements that are important to our business and expect to enter into additional license agreements in the future.
 Our existing license agreements impose, and we expect that future license agreements will impose, various diligence, milestone payment, royalty, and other obligations on us.
 If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, we may be required to make certain payments to the licensor, we may lose the exclusivity of our license, or the licensor may have the right to terminate the license, in which event we would not be able to develop or market products covered by the license.
 Additionally, the milestone and other payments associated with these licenses will make it less profitable for us to develop our drug candidates.
-See "Business-License Agreements" in our most recent Annual Report on Form 10-K for a description of our license agreements with KHK, Baylor Research Institute, Nobelpharma, Alcami, HIBM Research Group, St. Louis University, and St. Jude Children's Research Hospital, which includes a description of the termination provisions of these agreements.
+See "Business-License Agreements" in our most recent Annual Report on Form 10-K for a description of our license agreements with KHK, Baylor Research Institute, Nobelpharma, Alcami, HIBM Research Group, St. Louis University, and St. Jude Children's Research Hospital and our Current Report on Form 8-K filed with the SEC on June 10, 2016 for a description of our license agreements.

-In some cases, patent prosecution of our licensed technology is controlled solely by the licensor.
-If our licensors fail to obtain and maintain patent or other protection for the proprietary intellectual property we license from them, we could lose our rights to the intellectual property or our exclusivity with respect to those rights, and our competitors could market competing products using the intellectual property.
 In certain cases, we control the prosecution of patents resulting from licensed technology.
 In the event we breach any of our obligations related to such prosecution, we may incur significant liability to our licensing partners.
 Licensing of intellectual property is of critical importance to our business and involves complex legal, business, and scientific issues.
 Disputes may arise regarding intellectual property subject to a licensing agreement, including but not limited to:

-- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - · the sublicensing of patent and other rights; - · our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - · the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our collaborators; and - · the priority of invention of patented technology.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our collaborators; and - the priority of invention of patented technology.